 It’s hard to say why antihistamines work for some people and not for others.
 But it’s not uncommon for antihistamines to be or become ineffective.

-Studies on the effectiveness of antihistamines for chronic hives have shown a response rate as low as 44 percent.
+Research on the effectiveness of antihistamines for chronic hives has shown a response rate as low as

 Antihistamines may stop working because hives can become worse over time or because the intensity of hives can wax and wane over time.